Oliver-Piorun/koala_chess/README.md

 # Koala chess
 A 2D chess game written in [Rust](https://www.rust-lang.org).

-## :computer: Supported platforms
+## :desktop_computer: Supported platforms
 - Windows (OpenGL ES 3.2)

 ## :zap: Getting started
-This game is currently heavily in development. :construction:
+This game is currently heavily in development :construction:

 Feel free to build it from source until a playable version is being released! :blush: